Partner City

 Cars on the Bridge

-Okotoks Archives F1f8p15 On This Spot Enterprises
+Okotoks Archives F1f8p15

 1928

 Cars drive across the bridge over the Sheep River in the late 1920s.
 As cars were popularized in the early twentieth century the landscape of small towns on the prairies began to change.
 Bridges and roads had to change to accomodate cars rather than wagons and gas stations began to pop up replacing livery stables.
-Additionally, towns were faced with created traffic laws as the amount of vehicles increased.
+Additionally, towns were faced with traffic laws as the amount of vehicles increased.

 Okotoks South East

-Okotoks Archives F63f3p1 On This Spot Enterprises
+Okotoks Archives F63f3p1

 1940s